eunseon02/DynOSAM/README.md

 - __*object_motion_log.csv__
 - __*object_pose_log.csv__

-The presence of these three files in a folder define a "dynosam results folder", from which the provided evaluation suite can process and produce results and metrics.
+The presence of (at least ) these three files in a folder define a "dynosam results folder", from which the provided evaluation suite can process and produce results and metrics.

 Some additional statistics files will also be logged.
 The * specifies a module prefix (e.g. frontend, rgbd_world_backend) that is used to specify where the logged state-estimates have come from.
 This is used to separate out the front-end estimation from the back-end.
 Each back-end formulation (ie. Motion Estimator and Pose Estimator) provides its own module name, which is used as the module prefix.
 An additional suffix can be added to the module name through the `--updater_suffix` gflag.